Start9Labs/jam-startos/README.md

 ## Verify Install

-Go to your StartOS Services page, select JAM and start the service.
+Go to your StartOS Services page, select Jam and start the service.

 #Done